h-naderi/h-naderi.github.io/_projects/(3) Auto Nav and Exploration.md

 ### **Project Architecture**
 <center><img src="{{ site.url }}{{ site.baseurl }}/assets/3-diagram.png"/></center>
 <br>
-Note: steps 1 and 2 are fully explained in the SLAM project page [see here] (https://h-naderi.github.io/projects/2-slam), this page explains the next steps from 3 to 5.
+Note: steps 1 and 2 are fully explained in the SLAM project page ([see here](https://h-naderi.github.io/projects/2-slam)), this page explains the next steps from 3 to 5.
 <br>

 ## **Hardware Configuration**